Beginning May 2010, businesses with monthly demand of more than 200 kW automatically transitioned to Peak Day Pricing.

 Customers who participate in Direct Access or net metering are not eligible for Peak Day Pricing.
 Additional exceptions apply.

-Large Commercial and Industrial Business customers have the ability to opt out of Peak Day Pricing by choosing an alternative time-of-use rate.
+Large Commercial and Industrial Business customers have the ability to opt out of Peak Day Pricing by choosing an alternative time-of-use rate plan.

 Instead of a single flat rate for energy use, time-of-use rates are higher when electric demand is higher.
 Higher demand periods are typically weekdays May through October, noon to 6 p.m.
 In return, time-of-use rates are lower at all other times.